-Can I camp at a state park or recreation area while hunting and trapping?
+Can I camp at a state park or recreation area while hunting or trapping?

 Yes.
 Camping is allowed only on designated campsites.
+Some state parks and recreation areas have seasonal closures.
 To make camping reservations, go to MiDNRReservations.com.

 Do I need a Recreation Passport to use state parks and recreation areas?